 Car burglaries on the rise

 LAREDO, Tex.
-(KGNS) -The Laredo Police Department is advising residents that the number of car burglaries has doubled in just one week.
+(KGNS) -The Laredo Police Department is advising residents that car burglaries are on the rise in north Laredo.

+Authorities say the most targeted areas are the D &J Alexander Subdivision and the Summerwind Subdivision.

-On Tuesday morning, police received reports of four suspects rummaging through vehicles in the Los Presidentes area.
+Last week, they stated that they have also received several reports in the Los Presidentes area.

-As we get closer to the holiday season, thieves are looking for valuable items that they can get their hands on.

-Police are reminding drivers to remove those items from your car and make sure to lock your car doors at all times.
+Police say regardless of where you live, it’s important to remove valuable items from your vehicle to prevent becoming a victim of burglary.

+It’s also important to lock your car doors and activate your alarm.

 Copyright 2020 KGNS.
 All rights reserved.